 Inside the high school cafeteria we treated ourselves to a huge, freshly made chicken burrito served up by the volunteers; a salad; and ice cream.
 It was here that we met Joseph Maurer, another cyclist who had seen my web site, and hence sat down to talk.
 He was very inspirational: he did the Death Ride last year, and after an accident and rehab, did this ride as his first major ride since then.

 All in all the Santa Cruz Mountain Challenge was a great ride with lots of friendly people, a challenging course, great food and fun.
-It is a must-do ride for any cycling enthusiast living in the San Francisco Bay Area, esp. one who would like a nice local challenge.
-For Everitt and me, it would be part of high-quality training weekend, as we had planned on riding the Marin Century 200k the day afterwards; even when constituting a single-event weekend ride (as for Steve), it was a high-quality workout esp. with the 12 extra off-course miles we inadvertently added on.
+It is a must-do ride for any cycling enthusiast living in the San Francisco Bay Area, especially one who would like a nice local challenge.
+For Everitt and me, it would be part of high-quality training weekend, as we had planned on riding the Marin Century 200k the day afterwards; even when constituting a single-event weekend ride (as for Steve), it was a high-quality workout especially with the 12 extra off-course miles we inadvertently added on.
 The total distance we rode was hence 118 miles, which was “longer than Ironman distance” as Everitt pointed out–fitting considering that Everitt would do Ironman Canada in a couple of weeks while Steve would do Vineman (full-Ironman course) on the same day too.
 Funny how this ride hence was merely a “training ride” for our respective “bigger events”, but really, it’s a worthy event of being the highlight of one’s summer cycling season alone.

 - 107 (+ 12 off-course) miles